hawillmarth01/HashTables/README.md

 *location: # of tokens @ location*

 ## Usage
 `javac HashTableDriver.java`
 `java HashTableDriver`
 **Note: Will need to specify a test file (.txt file) for 'general' hash table implementation. "keywords.txt" is used for 'specific' hash table implementation by default.**

 ## Credits
-"TextScan.class" and "TextScan.java" were provided for project.
+"TextScan.class" and "TextScan.java" were provided for this project.
 I did not write the code included in these files.